 Upon review and approval of all networks and corresponding rates contained in a carrier binder, MDH will approve the networks and communicate approval to the carrier.
 Please note that once the networks are approved in the MDH system, network data is considered public, subject to applicable exceptions under the Minnesota Data Practices Act.

 Creating an Account under the MDH Network Adequacy System

 Once a Network ID is obtained, and an account is created, you will be sent an email containing a password to enable you to upload all necessary documents.
-In order to create an account, access the Provider Network Adequacy system.
+To create an account, follow the prompts at the following link: Provider Network Adequacy system.

-Detailed instructions for carriers to submit required information can be found at: Provider Network Adequacy Instructions (PDF: 140KB/12 pages)
+Detailed instructions for carriers to submit required information can be found at: Provider Network Adequacy Instructions (PDF: 84KB/17 pages)

 Documents that are required for Network Adequacy Review include the following: